This proficiency test is targeted at Ochratoxin A analysis, which has an EU MRL for many commodities.

-Ochratoxin A is well known to occur within commodities such as coffee.
-As such there is a real need to provide good storage practices across the global supply chain to mitigate the risk of contamination.
-Your food testing ability can provide a valuable tool to maintain high quality, safe produce for consumers.
+Ochratoxin A is well known to occur within commodities such as cereals including barley.
+As such there is a real need to provide good storage practices across the global supply chain to mitigate these risks.
+Your food testing ability can provide a valuable tool to achieve these risk mitigation goals.

 Barley flour is used within a large amount of foodstuffs, as well as being sold as an individual product direct to the consumer.
 As such there is a great demand across the globe which must be satisfied year round.
 This leads to storage challenges for producers which in turn can promote a high risk of mycotoxin, and more specifically Ochratoxin contamination.